Michael Pedersen (writer)

 Michael Pedersen (born 16 June 1984) is a Scottish poet, author and spoken word performer.
 Alongside his writing, he co-founded the Edinburgh arts collective Neu!
 Reekie! which existed from 2010 to 2022.
 He is the current Edinburgh Makar and writer-in-residence at The University of Edinburgh.

+Pedersen released his debut novel, Muckle Flugga, in 2025 to critical acclaim.
+He has written three books of poetry, Play with Me (2013), Oyster (2017) and The Cat Prince & Other Poems (2023).
+In 2022, Pedersen released Boy Friends, an autobiographical work of prose focusing on male friendships, following the death of his friend Scott Hutchison.